 The Company, through its divisions, works with its customers in developing new products to meet market needs.
 The approach to new products is primarily from active product development as opposed to pure scientific research.
 The Label Segment develops innovative label products for home and personal care, food and beverage, and healthcare customers; specialty and promotional products; and automotive, white goods and other consumer durables.
 These include clear labels, game pieces, expanded content labels and precision printed and die cut metal components with LED displays.
-The Avery Segment has a strong commitment to understanding its ultimate end users, actively seeking product feedback and using consumer focus groups to drive product Furthermore, Avery leverages the Label Segment's development initiatives. applications and technology to deliver product innovation that aligns with consumer printable media trends.
-These include business builder labels, repositionable address labels, print-to-the-edge wrap around labels, T-shirt transfer labels and the Avery Wizard Software.
+The Avery Segment has a strong commitment to understanding its ultimate end users. actively seeking product feedback and using consumer focus groups to drive product development initiatives.
+Avery leverages the Label Segment's applications and technology to deliver product innovation that aligns with consumer printable media trends.
+These include business builder labels, repositionable address labels, print-tothe-edge wrap around labels, T-shirt transfer labels and the Avery Wizard Software.
+Checkpoint continues to develop and expand its product lines with new solutions, performance improvements and next generation software.
+Of paramount importance is the continual innovation of its best-in-class EAS products, while developing technologies and processes that support its unique single source RFID solution.
+CCL's research and development expenses relate primarily to payroll costs for engineering personnel, costs associated with various projects, including testing, developing prototypes and related expenses.
 In the Container Segment, aluminum bottles for beverage products, and new shapes and styles for aluminum aerosol cans and bottles have been developed for its existing and new customers.

-Environmental Matters
+Sustainability and Environmental Matters

-Estimated capital expenditures for environmental control projects for 2016 will not be material and the Company believes compliance with existing environmental protection laws and continuation of ongoing remediation efforts will have no material effect on earnings or on the competitive position of the Company.
+Estimated capital expenditures for environmental control projects for 2017 will not be material and the Company believes compliance with existing environmental protection laws and continuation of ongoing remediation efforts will have no material effect on earnings or on the competitive position of the Company.
 Liabilities are recorded when site restoration and environmental remediation obligations are either known or considered probable and can be reasonably estimated.
 The Company is unable to predict what changes may be made to environmental laws in the future in the countries in which it operates.
 However, it anticipates that such laws will continue to become more stringent.
 See also "Environmental, Health and Safety Requirements and Other Considerations" in Item 5: "Risk Factors" of this AIF.